 The first was a terrifying encounter with that astral entity familiar to the student of occultism under the name of the Dweller on the Threshold.

 "At night, in the black dark," he writes, "I woke up suddenly, surprised, in utter horror.

-"THE DREAD, and clung and struggled to throttle me.
+"THE DREAD "Fierce fingers were at my throat.
+They tore "DWELLER." and clung and struggled to throttle me.